 SCH: What is the main message that you would like viewers to take away from this film?

 RW: I think certainly for non-Armenian audience viewers is your reaction of “I didn’t know this.
 I wasn’t aware of this.
 Why didn’t I hear this before?”
 We are hoping that the message gets out that this in fact did take place, that this is real, and it is the truth.
 It’s not fake news.
 Mikael’s struggle in the movie is about keeping the promise, the promise he makes to his fiancé, and the promise he makes to his mother.
 I think what we’re trying to tag in the marketing is keeping the promise of telling the story again and again, so that we don’t forget, and it doesn’t happen again.
 That we can admit that it happened, call it genocide, move on, get along and live together.

 But if we ignore the story and we think that what’s happening in Syria is an outlier, we’re going to be sadly disappointed because there’s an unfortunate history and recurrence.
 It’s not just happening for the first time.
 People in the current news are emboldened because people have gotten away with it in the past.
 That’s what we need to stop!

 SCH: What else would you like viewers to know about this visually stunning and profound film?

 RW: I think it is an impactful movie for Christians to see.
 I think that Christians are well portrayed in the movie.
 It is a heroic struggle.
 It’s an old-fashioned movie which I think Sonoma Christian Home readers will appreciate.
 We made the movie to entertain people and to stimulate them to think, and to tell the story of this journey.
 We think that’s worthwhile and hope your readers do too.

-The Promise opens in theatres April 21st and is an important part of Christian and world history that has been denied and silenced for decades.
-To read more about the Armenian Genocide and to find out where to see the film, please visit The Promise movie.
+The Promise is now available on DVD.
+This film is an important part of Christian and world history that has been denied and silenced for decades.
+To read more about the Armenian Genocide, please visit The Promise movie.